Limmer Boots Review: Everything You Need to Know

 In general, if buying a medium you should go down a half size from your normal shoe or sneaker size.
 If buying a wide, go down a whole size.
 But it’s best to measure as instructed on the Limmer site.

-The outsole has limited bearing on the size of the boot.
+The outsole has limited bearing on the size of the boot, so measurements of it are largely meaningless.
 I have had in my possession size 9, 10, and 11 boots that all had the same length and width of outsole.
-If buying used, you will want to have the seller measure the insole of boot from toe to the back of heel with a tape measure.
+If buying used, you will want to have the seller measure the footbed of boot from toe to heel with a tape measure.
 That will get you closest to the optimal fit.

 There is no practical way to measure the girth of a used boot.